Skip to main content

 Dutch residence permit

 Dutch residence permits can be granted for a variety of circumstances.
-Most types of residence permits require sponsorship, for example, if you are seeking to obtain a residence permit as an employee or highly skilled migrant, the sponsor would be your employer.
-Application for a residence permit based on family circumstances requires a relative or partner to act as a sponsor.
-A residence permit for purposes of seeking education would mean your educational institution would be the sponsor.
-The application, with all additional documents required from your sponsor, can be done either at the Dutch embassy or consulate in your country of residence or at the IND through your Netherlands-residing sponsor.
+Most types of residence permits require sponsorship – if you are seeking to obtain a residence permit as an employee or highly skilled migrant, for example, the sponsor would be your employer.
+Applications for a residence permit based on family circumstances require a relative or partner to act as a sponsor.
+For residence permits for the purposes of seeking education, your educational institution would be the sponsor.
+Applications including all additional documents required from your sponsor can be submitted either at the Dutch embassy or consulate in your country of residence or at the IND through your Netherlands-based sponsor.

 How to apply for a residence permit and MVV

 Depending on the type of residence permit you require, the set of required documents can change, requiring additional information from sponsors, relatives or partners.
-In certain cases a civic integration exam is also required.
-You can check whether you need to sit for the civic integration exam here.
+In certain cases, a civic integration exam is also required.

-There are separate procedures in place created to support internationals who would like to move with their partners or families.
-Make sure to explore your options, as in some cases, a family application has to be submitted at the time of applying.
-You can check the requirements for various types of permits here.
+There are separate procedures in place created to support internationals who want to accompany their partners or families.
+Make sure to explore your options, as in some cases, a family application has to be submitted alongside the partner’s individual application.

 There are usually costs associated with the application process, which can vary depending on the type of document you require.
 The IND decision period for residence permit applications is 90 days.
-This decision period can be extended if it takes longer for various reasons, such as missing documents.
-If more information is required, the IND will reach out directly.
+This decision period can be extended for various reasons, such as missing documents.
+If more information is required, the IND will contact the applicant directly.

 Refugees from Ukraine

 Refugees from Ukraine do not require a visa and fall under the ‘Temporary Regulations for Ukraine’ scheme.
-This means they can work in the Netherlands without a work permit (tewerkstellingsvergunning, TWV).
+This means they can live and work in the Netherlands without a work permit (tewerkstellingsvergunning, TWV).
 This exemption applies to all work as an employee and, to qualify, an employment contract with an employer is needed.
-More information for Ukrainian refugees about living and working in the Netherlands.